 - Government support in the industry

-Aside from this, hiring Indian BPO companies helped them increase their research efforts and market, such as the case in Cisco.
+Aside from this, hiring Indian companies help foreign firms increase their web research efforts and market, such as the case in Cisco.

-Outsourcing also imposed risks in most of these companies.
-They had issues with data security and a decrease in quality of work due to outsourcing just to cut costs.
-However, businesses can learn how to dodge these risks and turn them into advantages that will help them to be successful in the long run.
+To avoid this dilemma, businesses must learn how to dodge these risks and turn them into advantages that will help them to be successful in the long run.